haider-sama/Spinning-Cube/README.md

 # Spinning-Cube
-A Spinning cube using C.
+A Spinning cube made using C.